The 5 Best Budgeting Apps to Get Your Finances Together

 - Link your accounts to keep track of your budgets

-Known for trimming bills, Rocket Money, formally Truebill, isn’t a stranger to The Penny Hoarder community as we’ve recommended the app before — and with good reason.
+Known for trimming bills, Rocket Money, formerly Truebill, isn’t a stranger to The Penny Hoarder community as we’ve recommended the app before — and with good reason.
 Rocket Money offers tools for budgeting, managing subscriptions and negotiating bills.

 Rocket Money is an excellent all-in-one app for those looking to get their financial world in better shape.